 Their premier brand Career Launcher caters to various Test Preparation segments.
 These include the competitive test-preparation market which as we all know has a huge scope in the Indian market.
 As students prepare to take on these competitive exams Career Launcher provides guidance and assistance in preparation helping students ace these exams.

 They assist students in competitive exams across streams like MBA, Law, Banking, Staff Selection Commission.
 Career Launcher also caters to international competitive exams like GRE and GMAT.
-Apart from this under the same brand, they also provide tuition for grade VIII-XII, Courses for Engineering, Medical, Civil Services, CFA, Data science among various others.
+Apart from this under the same brand, they also provide online tuition for grade VIII-XII, Courses for Engineering, Medical, Civil Services, CFA, Data science among various others.